Gold Price surge in Baghdad and Erbil - Shafaq News

 Gold Price surge in Baghdad and Erbil

-Shafaq News / On Thursday, gold prices increased in Baghdad markets and Erbil, the capital of the Kurdistan Region.
+Shafaq News / On Saturday, gold prices climbed in Baghdad and Erbil markets.

 In Erbil, a mithqal of 24-carat gold was sold at 563,000 IQD, 21-carat gold at 493,000 IQD, and 18-carat gold was sold at 422,000 IQD.